Niranjan2121k/Global-CO-Emissions-Dashboard/Global CO2 Emissions with Tableau.md

 ---

 ## 🌍 **Key Outcomes**
-- Produced **three impactful dashboards** that provide different lenses into CO2 emissions data.
+- Produced **three impactful Charts** that provide different lenses into CO2 emissions data.
 - **Discovered anomalies** like high per capita emissions in small countries and declining emissions in formerly industrial giants.
 - Built an interactive **visual narrative** that stakeholders and policy advocates can explore.
 - Improved data visualization and storytelling proficiency in Tableau.

----

-## 📅 **Conclusion**
-This project demonstrates how powerful visual analytics can turn complex environmental data into clear, actionable insights.
-The dashboards not only trace the past and present of CO2 emissions but also serve as tools for future planning and awareness.
-With engaging visuals and a strong analytical foundation, this project showcases advanced Tableau skills and a deep understanding of global environmental trends.

 ---